iturdikulov/notes/Getting_things_done_GTD.md

 days of a month plus one for each of the **12** months of the year.
 If you’re reaching for your calculator now—just trust me on the number 43.

 This sort of calendar, but with much fewer restrictions.
-Each day/month you check tickler file and decide what to-do with these tasks.
+Each day/month you check tickler files (for current day) and decide what to-do with these tasks.
 You can schedule it again or move into `next` list.
 It can be used as reminder system, to send messages to yourself in the future.

+Tickler file requirements

+- Tickle items should only be visible on (and after) the day you need to see them.
+- For every tickle item, you should know why you get it in your inbox (again).
+- For every tickle item, you should know when you put it in your tickler system.
+- The transaction cost of using a tickler system should be as low as possible.

 ## Resources

 - [x] [GTD in 15 minutes](https://hamberg.no/gtd).
-Actually taken more than few hours from me 😀.
+Actually taken more than few hours from me 🙂.
 But this material is very good, and I filled this note mostly from this article.